Public Sector Superannuation

 - Purchase of Notional Service

-This is where you can purchase years that you did not actually work. i.e. “notional years.
+This is where you can purchase years that you did not actually work. i.e. ‘notional years’.
 Notional Service may be purchased by regular deduction from salary or by payment of lump sum.
-This is usually a very expensive option, it is rarely cost effective or advisable to avail of this option.
+This is usually a very expensive option; it is rarely cost effective or advisable to avail of this option as annuity rates available in general are very low.

 The supplementary pension may form part of the pension paid to Class A PRSI payers.
-The combined amount of your Employer pension plus the supplementary pension benefit should equal the amount a Class D person receives in their pension.
+The combined public sector pension entitlement plus the supplementary pension benefit should equal the amount a Class D employee would receive.

 A supplementary pension may be payable by your Employer when you retire if: